Engn21/DeepLearning_Project/README.md

 v = v.view(B, T, self.n_head, self.head_size).transpose(1, 2)
 ```

-After this transformation, the shapes become $Q, K, V \in \mathbb{R}^{B \times h \times T \times d_h}$, where $h = \text{n\_head} = 8$ and $d_h = C / h = 768 / 8 = 96$ (the dimension per head).
-Why use multiple heads?
-Each head can learn to attend to different types of relationships in the data.
-For instance, in language modeling, one head might focus on syntactic relationships (subject-verb agreement), another on semantic relationships (word meanings in context), and yet another on local character patterns.
+After this transformation, the shapes become $Q, K, V \in \mathbb{R}^{B \times h \times T \times d_h}$, where $h = 8$ (number of heads) and $d_h = C / h = 768 / 8 = 96$ (the dimension per head).
+We are using multiple heads.
+To better understand it can be explained with such example as, in language modeling, one head might focus on syntactic relationships (subject-verb agreement), another on semantic relationships (word meanings in context), and yet another on local character patterns.
 By running 8 such attention computations in parallel and combining their results, the model gains a much richer understanding of the input than a single attention mechanism could provide.

 ---